Acquire

 FHAR focuses on dogs who have more difficulty being adopted due to looks, color, breed stereotyping, or behavior issues that can be addressed through training socialization.
 Veterinary behaviorists are consulted when necessary to assist with the diagnosis and treatment of extreme behavior issues.

 Through FHAR's programs and work with shelters, foster families, and adopted dogs, the often overlooked, broken, abused, neglected, submissive, stoic, disillusioned, needy, demanding, dominant, temperamental, spoiled, recovering, happy, and completely lovable dogs have a better chance of being adopted and thriving in their permanent forever homes.
-FHAR is in the process of becoming a non-profit 501(c)3 organization and is always in need of foster homes, volunteers, and funds for resources and professional veterinary behaviorists, so please contact us if you know of someone who would be interested in supporting our cause financially, fostering, assist with behavior modification rehabilitation, volunteer to teach classes, assist new pet owners with questions, or present workshops.
+FHAR is always in need of foster homes, volunteers, and funds for resources and professional veterinary behaviorists, so please contact us if you know of someone who would be interested in supporting our cause financially, fostering, assist with behavior modification rehabilitation, volunteer to teach classes, assist new pet owners with questions, or present workshops.

 WHO WE ARE